 Nominations by 50 members of Convocation other than the candidate were received by the Elections Office at the University Offices, Wellington Square, up to 4pm on Wednesday, 9 May.
-The list of all those nominated by the deadline is published in this issue of the Gazette.
+The list of all those nominated by the deadline will be published in Gazette of 23 May.